steffenpedersen/code-challenge/README.md

 Instead of using multiple if statements in `PriceCalculation.vue`, I should use components or some form of helper methods.

-#### document.something
+#### Input bindings

 The call for the elements should be done outside of the methods.
 It's not necessary to make the call every single time.
 It would also be better to search the elements in a more sophisticated way than `document.something`.
+We could use [v-model](https://vuejs.org/v2/guide/forms.html) for input bindings or the [ref attribute](https://vuejs.org/v2/guide/components-edge-cases.html#Accessing-Child-Component-Instances-amp-Child-Elements) for edge cases.

 ### Architecture